ABOUT THE AIR RACE

 It is a visual spectacle unlike any other.
 A combination of high speed, low altitude and extreme manoeuvrability make it only accessible to the world's most exceptional pilots.

-The standardised propulsion package – a high-performance, race-tuned standardised engine and standardised propellers – remains for 2018.
+The standardised propulsion package – a high-performance, race-tuned standardised engine and standardised propellers – remains for the 2019 season.

-10 outstanding pilots from nine different nations will be racing for Challenger Cup points.
+12 outstanding pilots from 10 different nations will be racing for Challenger Cup points.
 The twin aims of the Challenger Cup are to give new pilots the chance to develop their low altitude flying skills under racing conditions and further enhance the overall safety of this new dimension in motorsport.